-Individual verification performance of the each receptive field is given in Tab. \ref{tab:patch_ver_val}.
-Note that, while there are forty-nine different positions for $28 \times 28$ patches, shown in Fig. \ref{fig:receptive_fields}, we have twenty-eight CNNs as corresponding patches on the left and right trained with the same network due to face similarity.
+Individual verification performance of the each receptive field is given in Table~\ref{tab:patch_ver_val}.
+Note that, while there are forty-nine different positions for $28 \times 28$ patches, shown in Fig. \ref{fig:receptive_fields}, twenty-eight CNNs are trained because symmetric patches on the left and right sides share the same network due to facial symmetry.
 Similarly six networks are used for $56 \times 56$ patches instead of nine.
 For example, in Fig. \ref{fig:receptive_fields}, patches at $(28,28)$ and $(56,28)$ trained with the same CNNs.
-As we apply horizontal flipping to augment representations during inference following \cite{insightface_github}, only left-side positions are depicted in the Tab. \ref{tab:patch_ver_val}.
-Colored text shows the best-performing patches.
+As we apply horizontal flipping to augment representations during inference following \cite{insightface_github}, only left-side positions are depicted in the Table~\ref{tab:patch_ver_val}.

 While patches in the middle region of the face achieve the highest accuracies, the lower half of the face outperforms the upper half across most datasets.
-However, on Hadrian (HAD) \cite{wu2024goldilocks}, patches in the upper regions perform better than those in the lower regions due to significant beard and mustache variations between image pairs.
+However, on Hadrian, patches in the upper regions perform better than those in the lower regions due to significant beard and mustache variations between image pairs.
 Although smaller patch sizes lead to an expected drop in accuracy, surprisingly, a single $56 \times 56$ patch at position $(28,28)$ achieves verification rates comparable to the full $112 \times 112$ receptive field.

 \textbf{Combination of Receptive Fields.} Score-level combination of the receptive fields is used for verification decisions.
 To compare the performance of the different receptive field sizes, combinations are performed in 3 ways: only $28 \times 28$ patches, only $56 \times 56$ and combination of $28 \times 28$ and $56 \times 56$.
-Verification rates using the full image size $112 \times 112$ \cite{deng2019arcface}, with the same number of CNNs, are also given for comparison.
+Verification rates using the full image size $112 \times 112$ \cite{deng2019arcface}, are also given for comparison.
 Results are shown at the bottom of Tab \ref{tab:patch_ver_val}.